Guide to Work, Study, Travel and Living Abroad

 8 Ways to Become a Better Travel Writer

-Great Storytellers are Perpetual Students
+Great Storytellers are Perpetually Curious Students

 You don’t want to be one of those people.
 You know, the kind that write about their travels in a mind-numbingly blasé way (croissants and coffee for breakfast; wandered the crowded streets of Paris; so hungry for lunch that we ate at the first place we came to and hated it; needed a nap so back to the hotel; the Louvre took so long that we vowed never to go to a museum again).
 That isn’t travel writing.
 That is one boring journal — something that travel writing isn’t.
 What is travel writing?
 As Rick Steves has suggested on Transitions Abroad, write to become a generous teacher of travel, not a travel agent.